foresto/lxcwatch/README.md

 managers to show screenshots, but it can also make container admin tasks more convenient.

+The included x-www-browser.desktop file can be installed in a container (normally in ~/.local/share/applications or /usr/share/applications) to declare x-www-browser as a handler for URLs and directory paths.
+Gtk applications may not honor it by default, but the included register-browser-shim.sh script will register it with gio/gvfs.
+(The gio commands within require the libglib2.0-bin package on Debian, Ubuntu, and derivatives.)

 Requires python 3, [PyGObject](https://pygobject.readthedocs.io/), and the
 lxc 1.x tools lxc-monitor and lxc-ls.
 (The lxc-utils debian package has these.)